AlvinTendio/minder/README.md

 Linting: i am using sonarlint (but golang has golint as built-in tool)

 How to run the service:
-1. make properties file (minder.properties, minder.yaml, minder.env, minder.ini, etc) in /opt/secret/ (for windows you can make in C drive) and run go mod tidy for getting all required third party libraries
+1. make properties file (minder.properties, minder.yaml, minder.env, minder.ini, etc) in /opt/secret/ (for windows you can make in C drive) (for easy method just copy minder_.properties ke c drive dan ubah jadi minder.properties)
+2. run go mod tidy for getting all required third party libraries
-2. change database config in properties file according to your specific database configuration
+3. change database config in properties file according to your specific database configuration
-3. create table with this query
+4. create table with this query
 CREATE TABLE Users (
     user_id INT AUTO_INCREMENT PRIMARY KEY,
     username VARCHAR(255) NOT NULL UNIQUE,